johnchuks/events-service/README.md

 `Service` - The service layer in this architecture is where the core business logic is located.
 The service layer is connected to the database and we are able to make queries with `gorm` ORM.

-`Endpoint` - The endpoint layer defines an HTTP request handler or in our an RPC method.
+`Endpoint` - The endpoint layer defines an HTTP request handler or in our case an RPC method.
 Based on the proto file we currently have two RPC methods.

-    Create : Adds a new historical Event
+- Create : Adds a new historical Event

-    Retrieve: Retrieves all historical events that match a certain criteria or filters.
+- Retrieve: Retrieves all historical events that match a certain criteria or filters.
 All filters are optional and represented in this order {"text": "hello", "email": "example@test.com"}

 ## Testing